There’s a major link between mushrooms and dogs’ health. And it has a lot to do with beta-glucan.

 Is the product made from mushrooms or mycelium?
 There’s an important difference between the two.

-… But (and it’s a big but), mycelium grown on grain doesn’t have nearly the beta glucan content compared to real mushrooms.
-And with the grain-grown mycelium, a lot of the beta glucan is from the grain (so it’s missing the immune-modulating and anti-tumour properties).
+… But (and it’s a big but), mycelium grown on grain doesn’t have nearly the beta-glucan content compared to real mushrooms.
+And with the grain-grown mycelium, a lot of the beta-glucan is from the grain (so it’s missing the immune-modulating and anti-tumor properties).
 And it has a much higher starch content.

 A 2017 study actually tested 19 mushroom products on the market.
 Not surprisingly, only 5 tested in accordance with their labels.
 That means only 5 of the 19 could be identified as mushrooms.
 The study concluded “the quality consistency of G.

 To find the best product, stay away from mycelium.
 Make sure there’s no grain.
 Look out for statements like “mushroom mycelial biomass powder cultured on organic oats.”
 Real mushrooms won’t have the grain.

 A supplement needs to have only beta-glucan with no fillers, additives or preservatives.
 Also, be sure to follow the instructions on the package.

 Getting beta-glucan from mushrooms directly is another option.
 Mushrooms have become big business and many companies are growing these sought-after food choices.
 There are several online stores that sell mushrooms.
 Be sure to check out online reviews to ensure they’re trusted by their customers.
 Of course, make sure they’re JUST mushrooms, with nothing added and no processing involved.

 Nowadays, many grocery stores will also sell porcini, shitake and cordyceps mushrooms.